ckaestne/seai/lectures/20_security/security.md

 * Dialogue system to interact with family members
 * Use perception & speech to identify the person
+* Notify owner if stranger detected in the house
 * Log & upload interactions; re-train & update models for all robots

 ----